coq/ceps/text/separate-compilation.md

 We speculate this can be accomplished by compiling `.vi` files to `.vos` outputs, and compiling `.v` files into `.vok` files.

-==

-The goal of `.vi` files is to support separate compilation in Cardelli's sense: implementation changes that preserve the interface cannot affect clients.
-More formally, modules can be typechecked separately, and successful typechecking guarantees successful linking (again, up to universe checking; see below).
-For clarity, we intend "typechecking" to include all of elaboration, including the execution of proof scripts.
-If a client `bar.v` of a `foo.vi` interface elaborates correctly to a compiled file (`bar.vo` or `bar.vok`), and if `foo.v` satisfies its interface,

-The semantics of a `.vi` file would resemble today's opaque ascription with module types, while reducing boilerplate.
-Clients would only see the interface declared in the .vi file, but would not see the definitions of the .v file, nor its non-logical side effects such as hints.

-Unlike today, `.vi` interfaces would hide not just `Import`-bound side effects, but also `Require`-bound ones.
-[This might be kind-of possible today by hiding `Require` inside modules with opaque ascriptions, but `Require` is discouraged inside interactive modules.]

-A reviewer of our CoqPL paper objected to our proposal, because removing an interface file would reintroduce the hidden side effects and break clients.
-We consider this not a bug but a feature, essential to separate compilation: any change to the

 ### Universes